-This one-off documentary features a cavalcade of Australia’s best performers travelling across the globe to play at New York’s Carnegie Hall.
+This documentary features a cavalcade of Australia’s best performers travelling across the globe to play at New York’s Carnegie Hall.

 Olivia Newton-John, Jimmy Barnes, David Campbell, Ursula Yovich, Gurrumul, Lior, William Barton, the Adelaide Symphony Orchestra, the Qantas Choir and many more gathered stateside as part of the G’DAY USA celebrations.

-We follow the unfolding tale, from the initial rehearsals across Australia in Adelaide, Melbourne and Sydney.
+Cameras follow the unfolding tale, from the initial rehearsals across Australia in Adelaide, Melbourne and Sydney.
 Then it’s off across the globe; with the first ever didgeridoo played on an A380 airliner, historic concerts in LA, the chaotic New York rehearsal and finally, the big one, Carnegie Hall

 It’s a venue that instills nerves in even the most accomplished performers – and to add to the prestige, it’s the night America welcomes a new President.

-As part of Australia Week events we hear from the likes of Hugh Jackman, Nicole Kidman, Baz Luhrmann and Rupert Murdoch, as well as a host of others in both LA and New York.
+The special features the likes of Hugh Jackman, Nicole Kidman, Baz Luhrmann and Rupert Murdoch, as well as a host of others in both LA and New York.

 Network Ten aired the special, along with AMC Sundance Channel in the US, ABC’s Asia-Pacific Australia Network and Foxtel’s Ovation Channel.

 First broadcast 1 March 2009.